 Do I have to be a resident to get tested?

 No. The Fishers Health Department (FHD), in coordination with the Indiana Department of Health, has opened additional free COVID-19 testing capacity at its testing site located at 3 Municipal Drive.
 Fishers residents will continue to have access to the Fishers Health Department testing site, co-located with the IDH site.
 The partnership adds evening and Saturday hours for Hoosiers to receive testing.

 When is the Fishers Health Department performing COVID-19 testing?

-The Fishers Health Department and Indiana Department of Health sites are operational Monday through Saturday.
-Testing will be available during the following hours:
+The Fishers Health Department and Indiana Department of Health sites provide testing during the following hours:

 You must submit a pre-screening form to make an appointment.

 If you are testing due to close or direct contact to COVID-19, we recommend that you choose an appointment 5 days from the date of your last exposure to the infected individual.

 Where does testing take place?